mvanthoor/rustic-book/src/search/ordering/how.md

         // Loop through all the moves, where moves will be picked. for i in 0..move_list.len() {
-            // Put the move with the higest sort socre at the loop's index.
+            // Put the move with the highest sort score at the loop's index.
             Search::pick_move(&mut move_list, i);

             // Get this move and examine it.